 Kit manufacturers will already have the shirts designed and ready to go, and it will be down to the clubs to draw up their press releases, organise photo shoots showing off the new garb and throw open the doors to the merchandise store.

 But there’s no need to wait that long for a sneak peek of what they’ve come up with.
 With so much anticipation surrounding new kits at this time of year, it is no surprise some of the shirts are already out in the public domain – either by design or due to leaks.

-Read on for a round-up of what’s been confirmed by clubs, along with some of the more credible ‘leaks’.
+Read on for a round-up of which home kits (and a few away kits) have been confirmed by clubs, along with some of the more credible ‘leaks’.